chameleon-lizard/autorice/README.md

 - Super+L is locking the screen using i3lock
 - Alt+Space to change keyboard layout.
 Since I'm from Russia, it is configured to change between Russian and English layouts, but you can change it in the ~/.config/i3/config file.
 Just search for line 246 and change or delete it.
 - Super+Shift+W is changing output to HDMI2.
 Since I found that i3wm in 4k is very small, I defaulted external resolution to 1080p.
 If you want, you can change it in ~/Scripts/autostart-screen.sh
+- Super+Tab and Super+Shift+Tab to go to the right and left workspace

 ## Software used
 - Zathura as PDF viewer